 A leading LCA practitioner and ISO 14025 Program Operator, SCS has been innovating in the field of LCA and environmental labeling for decades.
-We issued the world’s first EPDs on consumer products in the 1990s, introduced “Type III” labels to the ISO process, and helped write ISO standards for LCA and ecolabeling.
+We issued the world’s first environmental product declarations on consumer products in the 1990s, introduced “Type III” labels to the ISO process, and helped write ISO standards for LCA and ecolabeling.
 We have been a key contributor to the LEO-SCS-002, an advanced LCA standard being developed under the American National Standards Institute (ANSI) process.
 With this unmatched expertise, we can ensure the very highest quality EPD communications that can open up new opportunities and support your bottom line.

 Choose Product Category Rules (PCRs)